 The selection is extensive, which may account for the restaurant’s repeat customers—you have to visit multiple times to try it all.
 Or, in Lizzo’s case, bring a friend.
 The entertainer was spotted with Shaun T. here, and we’re left wondering … did they order the Impossible Cigars served with almond yogurt or the Stuffed Zucchini Blossoms for their appetizer?
-Did they split the classic Caesar salad before slicing into a thick-cut Buffalo Mushroom Sicilian-style pizza, or did they opt to share plates of the Spicy Rigatoni Vodka and Lentil Tempeh Piccata?
+Did they split the classic Caesar salad before slicing into a Truffle Mushroom Bianca pizza, or did they opt to share plates of the Spicy Rigatoni Vodka and Lentil Tempeh Piccata?
 We’ll have to closely monitor their social handles to find out.

 Oprah’s former chef